Roger Federer says he won't walk away from tennis, promising his fans he'll still be involved in some capacity

-"You always want to play forever, but I know everybody has to leave the game" - Roger Federer says it's been a "privilege" and a "great accomplishment" to be part of a generation of sporting stars including Michael Schumacher and Tiger Woods adding he's "going to be happy" in retirement
+"You always want to play forever, but I know everybody has to leave the game" - Roger Federer says it's been a "privilege" and a "great accomplishment" to match the longevity sporting stars including Michael Schumacher and Tiger Woods, adding he's "going to be happy" in retirement

 Roger Federer says he has "fallen in love with too many things" to walk away from tennis with the 41-year-old vowing to stay involved in some capacity and not become a "ghost".